 Even though the iPhone 6S Plus is now a fairly old phone, Tech21 still offers a range of stylish and protective cases for the Apple device.
 Regardless of which one you opt for, they tend to belong more to the slimline category of cases, fitting snugly to the iPhone’s frame and offering precisely shaped cutouts.
 However, while they are fairly discreet and comfortable, they’re all made with highly durable materials, capable of withstanding shocks and falls.
 While prices usually start from $40, the last time we visited their iPhone 6S Plus page they had a sale on, with some cases going for as little as $10.

 Caseology Skyfall Case

-Here’s a handsome iPhone 6S Plus case that adds grip and protection to your phone.
-The inner layer is made of malleable TPU, and comes with a textured wave on the back.
-On top of that, there’s a polycarbonate bumper in a contrasting color.
+Here’s a pretty iPhone 6S Plus case that adds grip and protection to your phone.
+The inner layer is made of malleable TPU and is transparent on the back, so you can still see that all-important Apple logo.
+On top of that, there’s a polycarbonate bumper around the edge of the iPhone.
 The button covers are tactile and the cut-outs are fairly roomy, so the case shouldn’t interfere with everyday use of your phone.
-There are four different color combos to choose from, too.

 If you want solid drop protection, then you’ll be glad that Seidio has gone for a tried-and-true combination of shock-absorbing TPU and hard polycarbonate.
 All the openings you need are correct and the button covers work well.
 There’s a cut-out for the Apple logo on the back, along with a built-in kickstand that’s handy for watching movies on your 6S Plus.
 Many users will also appreciate the bundled felt-lined holster, which comes with an adjustable belt clip.